-This is an excerpt from New York Times Best Seller: MONEY Master the Game: 7 Simple Steps to Financial Freedom by Tony Robbins
+This story is from the New York Times Best Seller: MONEY Master the Game: 7 Simple Steps to Financial Freedom by Tony Robbins.

 Theodore Johnson worked his way up the newly formed UPS company in 1924.
-He was no prodigy nor an executive—Theodore worked in the personnel department, and he never earned more than $14,000 a year.
-But he ended up with a net worth of over $70 million.
+He was no prodigy nor an executive.
+Theodore worked in the personnel department, and he never earned more than $14,000 a year.
+But he later ended up with a net worth of over $70 million.

 The biggest advantage he had was that he understood the power of compound interest at an early age and took advantage of that.